- Home

 Summer Camp: For students exiting kindergarten through 6th grade, summer camp is designed to incorporate academics and fun.
 Each week, themed activities will include crafts, reading, outdoor play, and field trips.
 Summer camp runs every Monday through Friday from 6:30 a.m. until 6 p.m.
 Breakfast, lunch, and snacks are provided.
 Fees are collected to ensure program sustainability.

 Program payments must be made in the form of cash, check, or online.
 All checks must be made payable to Tazewell County Health Department (TCHD).
-Morning service fees are $8.00 per day/child and afternoon service fees are $12.00 per day/child.
-For online payment information, please visit All Paid.
+Morning service fees are $10.00 per day/child and afternoon service fees are $15.00 per day/child.
+For online payment information, please visit All Paid and enter code 4299 in the search box.

 21st Century Schools Programs are funded in part by the Illinois Department of Human Services: Teen REACH and the Illinois State Board of Education: 21st Century Community Learning Centers.